Vardot/varbase_vmi_demo/README.md

 ## Square 1:1

-Scall of square 1:1 shape for width and height on the focal point.
+Scale of square 1:1 aspect ratio shape for width and height on the focal point.

 * Posts - Square 1:1 - Hero
 * Posts - Square 1:1 - Tout